-Our health policy internships are designed to provide students with the knowledge and skills necessary for working on the legislative side of the healthcare system.
+For our health policy track ONLY: internships are designed to provide students with the knowledge and skills necessary for working on the legislative side of the healthcare system.
 Many of our students pursue internships at the Massachusetts State House, working on selected legislation.
-Our population health internships are designed to provide students with the knowledge and skills relevant to nursing and population health.
+Our policy internships are designed to provide students with the knowledge and skills relevant to nursing and population health.
 Settings include, but are not limited to schools, community-based health centers, and departments of public health.

 Internships with government agencies, legislators, and professional or advocacy organizations allow students to participate in policy.